arXiv/arxiv-auth/docs/source/index.rst

 accounts and profiles as well as mechanisms for authentication and authorization.
-This subsystem also provides the API client portal, which supports generation of application tokens, OAuth2 workflows, and a public API client application portal that end-users can use to discover tools and services built on top of arXiv APIs.
+This subsystem also provides the API client portal, which supports generation of application tokens, OAuth2 workflows, and a public API client application registry that end-users can use to discover tools and services built on top of arXiv APIs.

 The arXiv platform provides both anonymous and authenticated interfaces to